klaarnut/user-docs/en/navigation-menu-on-mobile.md

 ------------------------------------------------------------------------------------------------

-## Change background color for Hamburger menu on mobile mode
+## Change background color for Hamburger menu

 The default background color for hamburger menu on device screens smalller than 1024px will be grey, such as on tablet and mobile.